 Many people who find themselves offering senior assistance to people who once took care of them as children will find their new circumstances difficult to adapt to.
 A positive outlook can transform once seemingly insurmountable obstacles into challenges that can be faced.

 If you are caring for a loved one, then take a moment or two to step back from your daily grind to practice resilience.
 You’ll find that you feel less stressed and less overwhelmed, enabling you to do your job as a caregiver.
-Follow these 5 simple steps, shared by professionals of home care, San Antonio families can turn to:
+Follow these 5 simple steps, shared by professionals of in-home care, San Antonio families can turn to: